Sexual Misconduct Policy

-- Coordination with Concurrent Legal Proceedings
+J. Coordination with Concurrent Legal Proceedings

 Students may engage criminal prosecution procedures and/or civil litigation in connection with the same behavior that forms the basis of a sexual misconduct report under this policy.
-In such cases, the University will cooperate and assist with coordination with local law enforcement and may, if requested and appropriate, share information with those agencies.
+In such cases, the University will cooperate and assist with coordination with local law enforcement and may, if requested and appropriate, share information with those agencies as FERPA allows.
 The University will fulfill its legal and ethical obligation to take immediate and appropriate action to investigate possible violations of this policy, even if there are external processes or procedures pending in connection with that same report of Prohibited Conduct.

 Standards for criminal investigations are different than the standards for a violation of this policy, and therefore the University will not base its decisions under this policy solely on law enforcement reports and/or action.
 Accordingly, the University will not normally wait for the conclusion of a criminal investigation or other proceedings before implementing its review of reported sexual misconduct under this policy.

-- Reporting Prohibited Conduct to Law Enforcement and for Statistical Disclosure
+K. Reporting Prohibited Conduct to Law Enforcement and for Statistical Disclosure

-Students who believe any Prohibited Conduct they have experienced may be criminal in nature will receive support and assistance in contacting law enforcement and/or reporting the conduct for Statistical Disclosure under the Clery Act.
+Students who believe any Prohibited Conduct they have experienced may be criminal in nature will receive support and assistance in contacting law enforcement and/or reporting the conduct for statistical disclosure under the Clery Act.
 PLU encourages accurate and prompt reporting of all crimes to Campus Safety and the appropriate police agencies.

 As a part of its prevention and awareness programs for incoming students and new employees, and its ongoing prevention and awareness programs for students and employees, PLU includes the definitions of sexual misconduct, the definition of consent in reference to sexual activity, and the definitions of domestic violence, dating violence and stalking that are used by the criminal laws in applicable jurisdictions.
 The criminal law definitions used in Washington State are described in Appendix A for the sake of information only.
 However, PLU utilizes its own definitions of these prohibited behaviors for purposes of this policy that are consistent with the Clery Act, as amended effective 2014 (and expand upon the Clery Act as noted above), and determines responsibility for violations of PLU policy through its own procedures and standards of proof (that is, by preponderance of the evidence standard), not through the procedures or standards of proof employed in the criminal justice system.

-Pacific Lutheran University Victim Advocate
+Pacific Lutheran University Center for Gender Equity, Gender Based Violence Advocate

 Pacific Lutheran University Counseling Center